 In 2017, the FASB issued ASU 2017-12, Derivatives and Hedging: Targeted Improvements to Accounting for Hedging Activities.
 The ASU is intended to improve the financial reporting of hedging relationships to better portray the economic results of risk management activities in the Statement of Financial Condition.
 Additionally, the ASU introduces certain targeted improvements with respect to applying the hedge accounting requirements in ASC 815.
 Those targeted improvements include expanding the ability for certain hedges of interest rate risk to qualify for hedge accounting, permitting recognition of hedge ineffectiveness of cash flow hedges and net investment hedges in other comprehensive income and simplifying the hedge documentation requirements.

-The guidance is effective for the reporting period beginning on January 1, 2019 with early adoption permitted.
+The Company adopted the ASU on January 1, 2019 with no impact upon adoption.